chaoss/community/data-use-statement.md

 While easily accessible, maintaining the privacy of individual contributors is a key concern.
 While the CHAOSS project produces metrics and tools that can help make trace data and survey responses more visible, it remains the responsibility of users of those metrics and tools to consider their privacy implications when in use.

 ### Privacy: Things to Consider
 CHAOSS metrics are written as summaries and aggregations of metrics, though a significant amount of publicly available open source software data contains individually identifying information.
-Care should be taken to preserve privacy expected by individuals working on open source projects.
+Care should be taken to preserve the privacy of individuals working on open source projects.
 Retaining individually identifiable data securely when it is used to build metrics is a foremost concern.

 - If you are collecting or aggregating data from multiple sources, it may be appropriate to create and publish your own privacy policy.
-- If you are collecting information directly (i.e. not through a platform with existing privacy policies) disclose your intentions, motivations and retention policies.
+- If you are collecting information directly (i.e., not through a platform with existing privacy policies) disclose your intentions, motivations and policies regarding retention, sharing, usage, access control and protection.
 - Assume accountability over the data; this includes assurance of maintenance to promote accuracy, and compliance with existing policies and regulations

 ### Privacy: Sensitivity Levels and Proper Handling of Personal Identifiable Information (PII)